Bitcoin cash price

 Bitcoin Cash works like Bitcoin in that the network is maintained by a permissionless and distributed proof-of-work system.
 Miners are responsible for validating transactions on the blockchain, while nodes contain a copy of all of the transactions on the blockchain.
 This two-part system of miners and nodes helps ensure the accuracy and security of the underlying network by providing checks and balances.
 (Nodes, for example, can reject blocks that are not properly validated.)

 Besides general governance, Bitcoin Cash and Bitcoin also share general economic principles.
 Both have a finite supply of 21 million coins, which will be distributed on a pre-determined schedule.
 As the supply shrinks, mining will become more difficult.

 Bitcoin cash use cases

-Bitcoin cash was created and is marketed as a faster and cheaper form of bitcoin.
-The goal is to have bitcoin cash compete with other forms digital payment.
-Bitcoin cash is accepted as a form of payment at some merchants, but the overall demand has not kept pace with the original expectations.
+Bitcoin Cash was created and is marketed as a faster and cheaper form of Bitcoin.
+The goal is to have Bitcoin Cash compete with other forms of digital payment.
+Bitcoin Cash is accepted as a form of payment at some merchants, but the overall demand has not kept pace with the original expectations.